Mother Glasgow

 words from Gerard…

-For example, I have an amazing 87-year-old Italian lady called Gina Useabi who came to the city when she was 17 years of age.
+For example, I have an amazing 87-year-old Italian lady called Gina Useabi, who came to the city when she was just 17.
+I have a wonderful French ballet dancer, a Japanese violinist.
+It’s a remarkable group of women.

-And I suppose interestingly, you know, I didn’t go out with some kind of a wishlist, you know.
-I simply allowed life to bring these women to me, which it has so much so that what initially was intended to be 12 portraits is now 16.
-And actually the reality is it could be 150, it could be 1,050.
+Interestingly, I didn’t set out with any kind of wishlist.
+I simply allowed life to bring these women to me, and it really has.
+So much so that what was initially intended to be twelve portraits is now sixteen.
+And the reality is, it could be 150, it could be 1,050.
+For every one story I’m hoping to tell, there are a thousand others.
+Lots of amazing things have happened along the way.

-Just amazing.
-The plan is that we, the portraits, will change every two weeks.
-We’ll put a new one up.
-I don’t have all of them finished yet, so we’re working with the ones we have.
-And as new portraits come out of the studio, then they’ll feed on, um, right up to the opening of the exhibition.
-The hope is that the exhibition will run in various different locations for the whole of 2026,
+The plan is that the portraits will change every two weeks, with a new one going up each time.
+I don’t have all of them finished yet, so we’re working with what we have.
+As new portraits come out of the studio, they’ll feed into the billboards right up to the exhibition opening.

-But initially, it will be in the Mitchell Library.
-This is all in time to coincide with International Women’s Day next year, which is on the 8th of March.
-So the paintings will be going into the Mitchell on the ninth.
-There’s a media launch a couple of days before.
+The hope is that the exhibition will then run in various locations throughout 2026.
+Initially, though, it will be at the Mitchell Library.
+This is all timed to coincide with International Women’s Day next year, on the 8th of March, with the paintings going into the Mitchell on the 9th.
+There will be a media launch a couple of days before.

 Gina Euseibi (oil on canvas 80 x80cm)